FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 -   One **FIWARE Generic Enabler**:

-    -   FIWARE [Kurento](http://kurento.readthedocs.io/) acts as a Media Server which will intercept [WebRTC](https://webrtc.org/) traffic, additional processing will be added as necessary
+    -   FIWARE [Kurento](http://kurento.readthedocs.io/) acts as a Media Server which will intercept [WebRTC](https://webrtc.org/) traffic, additional processing will be added as necessary.

 -   One **Application Server** (Examples) which:
     -   Displays a web-page, allowing a user to switch on their camera and interact.
-    -   Sends a [WebRTC](https://webrtc.org/) media stream and displays results (either received processed video or detected events )
+    -   Sends a [WebRTC](https://webrtc.org/) media stream and displays results (either received processed video or detected events).

 Since all interactions between the services are initiated by HTTP requests, the services can be containerized and run from exposed ports.